PagePlus: Overview

 While PagePlus was generally targeted at the "entry level" DTP user, some of the functionality present in the market leading applications (Quark's XPress and Adobe's InDesign) is present in PagePlus, such as working in the CMYK colour space, OpenType Feature support, and Optical margin alignment (Optical Justification).
 PagePlus also has the ability to view, create, edit and publish PDF files, and publish E-books in *.epub or *mobi formats suitable for the Kindle store.
 It also includes support for EPUB3 fixed layout eBooks for textbooks, children's books etc.

 PagePlus is primarily written in C++ using Visual Studio 2008, with a heavy dependence on the MFC framework.
 The Windows GDI library was discarded early in development in favour of an in-house composition engine supporting advanced bitmap and typeface operations.
 The text engine supports Unicode text entry.

 Supported platforms

 PagePlus was first developed for 16-bit Microsoft Windows v3.0 running on PC/MS DOS but the final releases support Windows XP, Windows Vista (32/64bit), Windows 7 (32/64bit), Windows 8 (32/64bit) and Windows 10 (32/64bit).

+Reception

+Compute! in December 1993 said of PagePlus 2.0, "if you're looking for an inexpensive page-layout program that outshines even the high-end DTP packages, this program is for you".
+Describing it as "surprisingly powerful", the magazine cited color separation as a feature that FrameMaker and high-end Windows word processors lacked, and superior to Ventura Publisher's equivalent.
+Compute! also approved of the "completely revamped" documentation.
+While citing its weak long-document support such as lack of automatic page numbering and table of contents, the magazine concluded that PagePlus "provides almost all the power of PageMaker at a fraction of the cost, and it's far easier to use and learn ... this package will be hard to beat".